giovannibass/DNS_Server_Configuration/README.md

 ## Basic DNS Server Installation and Configuration

 Welcome!
 Here we'll be going over the basics of manually setting up a DNS server as well as going over the script I made to speed up this process.
-Below there is a [[Quick Guide]]
+Below there is a [quick guide](#quick-guide) and a more detailed guide that explains the ins and outs much better.

 #### Quick Guide
 1. Install BIND